Mount Unzen: How to Visit and Explore Japan’s Deadliest Volcano

 Play golf next to Japan’s deadliest volcano

-It’s a known fact that playing golf during a thunderstorm could cost you your life; but playing a round at the Unzen Golf Course brings about a whole different element of danger.
+It’s a known fact that playing golf during a thunderstorm could cost you your life, but playing a round at the Unzen Golf Course brings about a whole different element of danger.

-The golf course, which has been around since 1913, can be found to the southwest of the volcano.
+The golf course, which has been here since 1913, can be found to the southwest of the volcano.
 It also happens to be the oldest golf course in Japan.
 Visit their website here – ‘Website is in Japanese only’.

 Soak in the onsens

-Caution: It’s important to only use designated onsens because some are far too hot and can cause serious injury or even death.
+Caution: It’s important only to use designated onsens because some are far too hot and can cause serious injury or even death.